Understanding Quid Pro Quo Sexual Harassment

 In Latin, quid pro quo means “something for something.”
 It is also the legal term for a common form of sexual harassment in the workplace, where an employee is pressured to give in to sexual demands in exchange for favorable treatment at work, such as a raise, better benefits, time off, or a promotion.
 The harassment can also take the form of a threat, losing a job, a negative performance review, or a demotion.
 If the employee is intimidated and feels that non-compliance will result in adverse employment conditions or termination, and must choose between submitting to sexual demands to advance or maintain employment conditions, then they are being subjected to quid pro quo sexual harassment.

 Employees who have been forced to endure quid pro quo sexual harassment or who have been subjected to retaliation should discuss their situation with one of our skilled attorneys at McOmber McOmber & Luber, P.C. to determine their legal options.
-Based in Red Bank, NJ, and Marlton, NJ, and representing clients throughout New Jersey, our employment lawyers provide skilled legal counsel in sexual harassment and hostile work environment matters.
+Based in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA , and representing clients throughout New Jersey, our employment lawyers provide skilled legal counsel in sexual harassment and hostile work environment matters.
 Because our lawyers have experience assisting both employees and employers in a wide range of sexual harassment and other employment matters, we offer a unique insight and perspective to our clients.

-Examples of Quid Pro Quo Sexual Harassment in the Workplace
+What Are Some Examples of Quid Pro Quo Sexual Harassment?

 New Jersey Laws Against Quid Pro Quo Sexual Harassment